gitter-badger/Buyan/README.md

 this will run docker
 docker run -it -p 8000:8000 peerjs  peerjs --port 8000 --key peerjs
 and `gulp watch` from parent dir with chrome devtools(workspaces, source maps)
+also intelij cursive clojure for editing(on save lein compiles gulp watch delivers to browser and devtools are being window on top intelij so it is instant debugging output with js console and clojurescript repl devtools extension )
 doc that will be up to date from time to time are here http://blog.nikola.link/buyan.html
 protocol